• Menu

 Pexels

-Nestled in the Vatican Palace, the Vatican Museums – home to the unrivaled Sistine Chapel, among other marvels – rank very high on the list of the most iconic museums in the world!
+Located in the Vatican Palace, the Vatican Museums—home to the incomparable Sistine Chapel—are among the most iconic museums in the world.

-The Vatican Museums are a gigantic complex comprising 12 museums, 3 chapels and 5 galleries, spread over approximately 1,400 rooms over an area of 42,000 m2 !
+The Vatican Museums are actually a vast complex of 12 museums, 3 chapels, and 5 galleries, spread over 1,400 rooms on a surface area of more than 42,000 m2!

-Captain Ulysses particularly recommends visiting the Pinacoteca (Leonardo da Vinci, Titian, Caravaggio, Veronese, etc.), the Pio-Clementino Museum, the Borgia Apartments, the Gallery of Geographical Maps, Raphael’s Rooms, the Bramante Staircase …and of course the incomparable Sistine Chapel.
+Captain Ulysses’ top recommendations include the Pinacoteca (featuring works by Leonardo da Vinci, Titian, Caravaggio, and Veronese), the Pio-Clementino Museum, the Borgia Apartments, the Gallery of Maps, Raphael’s Rooms, the Bramante Staircase, and, of course, the unmissable Sistine Chapel.

 💡 Practical information 💡

-The queues at the entrance to the Vatican Museums can be absolutely endless: 3 or 4 hours if not longer!
+Lines at the Vatican Museums can be excruciatingly long—sometimes 3 to 4 hours or more!

-You should also know that skip-the-line access to the Vatican Museums and the Sistine Chapel is also included in the Omnia Card.
+Additionally, skip-the-line access to the Vatican Museums and the Sistine Chapel is included with the Omnia Card.

 Sistine Chapel